 Today, employees are demanding a better working environment, one that caters to everyone’s needs, and each generation of employees has their own specific idea on good working conditions.

-Therefore, to increase productivity, improve concentration levels, and stimulate creativity, consider incorporating biophilic elements in your office with the methods shown above.
+To increase productivity, improve concentration levels, and stimulate creativity, consider incorporating biophilic elements in your office with the methods shown above.